melinda hetzel & co.

 Melinda was founding member and Artistic Director of Peepshow Inc 2003-13.
 During this time she directed and co-devised the company’s entire repertoire, including: Slanting into the Void (Arts House, 2006), The Mysteries of the Convent (Abbotsford Convent, 2006-08), The Lost Story of the Magdalen Asylum, (Abbotsford Convent, 2010) nominated for a Green Room Award for Best Site-specific Performance, Divine: Part One (Abbotsford Convent, 2011) nominated for a Green Room Award for Costume and Set Design by Dayna Morrissey and, lastly, A Bird, a Tree, the Moon (City Square, 2012).

 Melinda was Artistic Director of artist-led collective, Melinda Hetzel & Co.
 2013-2024.
-This artist-led collective created a diverse suite of works including - participatory performance-installation, Urban Cocoon (Melbourne City Square, 2013) augmented reality experience, Fly By Night (Hamer Hall, 2015), live fortune-telling machine, Madame Tulalah's Magnificent Box (Melbourne Fringe, 2016), interactive, musical tree-installation, Between the Trees (Glow Winter Arts Festival, 2018), durational, live and live-streamed performance-installation, Conservatory (Melbourne Fringe, 2020), photographic pavement exhibition, Here We Walk (Westmeadows, 2022) and interactive, sensory art-app, Solace (State Library Victoria, 2023).
+This collective created a diverse suite of works including - participatory performance-installation, Urban Cocoon (Melbourne City Square, 2013) augmented reality experience, Fly By Night (Hamer Hall, 2015), live fortune-telling machine, Madame Tulalah's Magnificent Box (Melbourne Fringe, 2016), interactive, musical tree-installation, Between the Trees (Glow Winter Arts Festival, 2018), durational, live and live-streamed performance-installation, Conservatory (Melbourne Fringe, 2020), photographic pavement exhibition, Here We Walk (Westmeadows, 2022) and interactive, sensory art-app, Solace (State Library Victoria, 2023-24).

 Melinda has been a panel member for Creative Victoria, City of Melbourne, a Melbourne Fringe Judge, member of the Contemporary and Experimental Performance Panel for the Green Room Awards, and board member of Open Arts Festival (OAF), UK.
 She is a long-time member of, and previous consultant with, Theatre Network Australia.